schlopp/ppbot-v2/README.md

 # ppbot
-a discord bot for growing dick and balls
+A discord bot for growing a pp
+(everyone can grow one, EQUALITY!)